ZephP/Nexusmods-style-fixes/README.md

 ## Game-specific colors

 I don't know why the site switched to an orange color scheme for everything now.
-They basically just disabled the styles they had already, even though the classese needed to enable those styles are still there.
+They basically just disabled the styles they had already, even though the classes needed to enable those styles are still there.
 I copied the colors from the old stylesheet.
 They might at some point remove the classes that make it possible to reactivate these colors, but hopefully a workaround can be found if that happens.

 ## Hiding the Share and Report buttons